akaashmk/Deep-Learning/Malarie Diagonasis/Readme.md

 ## GPU Support

 This project includes automatic detection and usage of a GPU (if available), significantly speeding up model training when using compatible hardware (e.g., NVIDIA GPUs with CUDA support).

----

-Let me know if you want further customization or details added!